michael-high/Wabash-Parking/README.md

-This is the github repo where we are working on the ccapstone project
+This is the github repo where we are working on the capstone project